-You would think that just using a little water every day wouldn't make such a big splash in your monthly bills.
-But it does.
-It turns out that more than half of Canadian municipal water supplies are used by Canadian households: that's about 343 litres per home per day.
-With Statistics Canada reporting for over 13 million households, that adds up to an awful lot of clean, fresh water being used every single day for all the little things you do:
+You would think that just using a little water every day wouldn't make such a big splash in your monthly bills, but certainly can, especially when you think of how clean, fresh water being is used every day for all the little things you do:

 All these tasks create wastewater which can harm the environment.
-That's wastewater from 13 million households that must be treated daily.
 So how can you reduce water usage in a way that gives you enough water to continue your life in an environmentally responsible way?
-Certainly, and we've collected some ideas for you!
 Below are some useful water saving tips to help reduce your water usage (and prevent wastewater) without draining your pocketbook.

 Low Flow Tub and Shower Tips

-1. While soaking in a nice warm tub might be relaxing, bathing in a tub every day uses lots of water.
+- While soaking in a nice warm tub might be relaxing, bathing in a tub every day uses lots of water.
 Showering uses less water than bathing in a tub.
-Of course, a 10 minute shower using a conventional shower head can use 158 litres of water.

-5. Installing a low-flow shower head (and faucet aerators) reduces the water flow rate to about 6 litres per minute (less than half that of a regular shower head).
+- Install a low-flow shower head (and faucet aerators).
 Many come with a convenient shut-off button that let you save water while you lather up.

-7. Turn off the water when you brush your teeth or shave.
+- Turn off the water when you brush your teeth or shave.
 Recommended tooth brushing is about two minutes.
-That's maybe a half-litre going down the drain unused for each person.
-In a week, that's 3.5 litres, in a month 14 litres, and so on.
-Only turn on water when you need it.
+Only turn water on when you need it.
 The same holds for shaving.
 You can save a lot of water by filling the sink part way with water and using that instead.

 Save Water and Feel Flush

-1. Toilet flushes consume one-third of household water, using between 1 and 16 litres per flush.
+- Toilet flushes consume one-third of household water.
 Multiply that by the number of times your family answers a call of nature, and the amount adds up quickly.
 Plus, if your family flushes away cotton swabs, dental floss, or hair clumps, this not only wastes water but can also clog your sewer lines.
 Toss this stuff into a bathroom wastebasket instead.

-2. Toilets have moving parts that wear out.
+- Toilets have moving parts that wear out.
 The flapper valve that opens for water to flow into the bowl can develop tiny leaks along its seal.
 If you hear your toilet filling without having been flushed, this valve could be leaking.
-One way to test it is to put a few drops of food colouring into the toilet tank water and then wait for 10-15 minutes.
-If you see the coloured water in the toilet without flushing, then the flapper valve ought to be replaced.
-Leaky flapper valves can easily waste 378.54 litres per day.
+One way to test it is to put a few drops of food coloring into the toilet tank water and then wait for 10-15 minutes.
+If you see the colored water in the toilet without flushing, then the flapper valve ought to be replaced to avoid wasting water.

 Save Water in the Laundry

-Laundry soaks up 20% of your home's water usage.
+- Laundry soaks up 20% of your home's water usage.
 However, if you're using a washer from the 1990's, you could save water and money by purchasing a newer, high-efficiency model.
 New Energy Star qualified models use less energy overall, and half as much water than Energy Star qualified washers made before January 1, 2007.
-All the same, there's a few ways you can reduce your laundry's water usage.

-Dripping faucets and leaky valves waste water around the clock and should be repaired.
-The Drip Detective App calculates one drip every 2 seconds equals 4,959.95 litres/year.
+- Dripping faucets and leaky valves waste water around the clock and should be repaired.
 While leaky kitchen or bathroom faucets are obvious, some valves leak so slowly that they seem invisible or they are located in places you seldom look.

 Conserving Water in Your Yard